 One of the best ways to examine your heart’s activity is to evaluate you for a continuous period while you go about your normal routine.
 This is why wearing a Holter monitor and having the results evaluated by the top-rated practitioners at More MD can help you find out if your heart is healthy.
-Learn more about Holter monitor services offered at the practice’s location in Surprise, Prescott, or Lake Havasu, Arizona, by booking an appointment online.
+Learn more about Holter monitor services offered at the practice’s location in Prescott or Lake Havasu, Arizona, by booking an appointment online.
 You can also call your nearest office directly.

 A Holter monitor is very similar to an echo test (electrocardiogram), except the entire process revolves around your normal activities, rather than going through a test in your doctor’s office.
 You might need to wear a Holter monitor if you have:

 In some cases, your doctor wants you to wear a Holter monitor because you’ve been taking heart medications and they want to determine if the drugs are effective.